rds-ops/-smsbridge/docs/ARCHITECTURE_MAP.md

 - Configured by `settings.redis_url`.
 - Currently used as Celery broker and result backend.
+- Used for distributed rate limiting counters (fail-open) and as Celery broker/backend.
-- Not currently used for distributed rate limiting, locks, idempotency, or durable business state.
+- Not used for durable business state, idempotency keys, or distributed locks beyond Celery polling row locks.

 ### Celery worker